VITechnologies/VIT-Super-Network-Streams/README.md

 ## Credits

-VIT Super Network Stream is an open source project maintained by [VI Technologies](http://vi-tech.nl).
+VIT Super Network Streams is an open source project maintained by [VI Technologies](http://vi-tech.nl).

 ## License

-VIT Super Network Stream is distributed under the open source three clause BSD license providing everyone right to use and distribute both souce code and compiled versions of the VIT Super Network Stream.
+VIT Super Network Stream is distributed under the open source BSD 3-Clause License providing everyone right to use and distribute both souce code and compiled versions of the VIT Super Network Streams.
 See [LICENSE](https://github.com/VITechnologies/VIT-Super-Network-Streams/blob/main/LICENSE) file for details.